-'''

-[[PiwikTracker sharedInstance] sendContentInteractionWithName:@"name" piece:@"piece"
+''' [[PiwikTracker sharedInstance] sendContentInteractionWithName:@"name" interaction:@

-→target:@"target"];

-'''
+→"click" piece:@"piece" target:@"target"]; '''

-- A contentName (required) the name of the content, e.g. "Ad Foo Bar". - A piece (optional) the actual content.
+- A contentName (required) the name of the content, e.g. "Ad Foo Bar". - A interaction (required) type of interaction, e.g. click. - A piece (optional) the actual content.
 For instance the path to an image, video, audio, any text. - A target (optional) the target of the content e.g. the URL of a landing page.